 12. Do you use cookies or other tracking technologies?

-• Guidance on disabling cookies through browser settings and third-party opt-out tools
+- Instructions for disabling cookies via browser settings and industry opt-out tools

-You can also create a standalone cookie policy and link to it from your main privacy policy for added clarity.
+Consider a standalone cookie policy and link to it from your main privacy policy for extra clarity.

 13. How will users know if your privacy policy changes?

-The privacy policy from X (Twitter) shows how to do this in a simple, user-friendly way.
+The privacy policy from X (Twitter) demonstrates a simple, user-friendly approach to change notices.

 14. What other related policies should users know about?

-If your site has a terms of service, cookie policy, or refund policy, be sure to link to them from your privacy policy.
-This improves transparency and user understanding.
+If you have a terms of service, cookie policy, refund policy, acceptable use policy, or security page, link to them from your privacy policy.
+This strengthens transparency and helps users find what they need quickly.

-Linking related documents also helps users understand the full context of how your business handles data and user interactions.
+Providing related documents in one place also clarifies how your business handles data and user interactions across the board.

 15. Do you transfer data internationally?

-LinkedIn’s privacy policy offers a great example of how to explain international data transfers.
+LinkedIn’s privacy policy offers a straightforward example of cross-border disclosures.

 16. What happens if you sell your business?